bso2001/home-express/README.md

-The bertolsson.com home page.
+The previous incarnation of bertolsson.com -- it used Node/Express.
-It uses the Node.js Express framework.